-Methodology of gender budgeting at federal and regional levels was elaborated, taking into account the changes made to the Budgetary Code in the context of decentralisation;

-• Gender analysis of Federal (national, Russian Federation) and Regional (local, Komi Republic) budgets, and gender analysis of the set of Laws influencing budgetary policy decisions was conducted together for the first time in Russia (The Law on 'Minimum wage rate'; the Law on 'State allowances to citizens having children'; and the Law on 'Budget of Federal Fund for compulsory medical insurance');

-- The following amendments were approved by the local government of the Komi Republic: - 1.
+- Methodology of gender budgeting at federal and regional levels was elaborated, taking into account the changes made to the Budgetary Code in the context of decentralisation; - Gender analysis of Federal (national, Russian Federation) and Regional (local, Komi Republic) budgets, and gender analysis of the set of Laws influencing budgetary policy decisions was conducted together for the first time in Russia (The Law on 'Minimum wage rate'; the Law on 'State allowances to citizens having children'; and the Law on 'Budget of Federal Fund for compulsory medical insurance'); - The following amendments were approved by the local government of the Komi Republic: - 1.
 Increase in salary rate of the state employees by 20 per cent; - 2.
 Special amendments to add to the pensions of women-veterans of the Second World War; - 3.
 Increase in funding for housing improvements for women-veterans of the Second World War; - 4.
 Increase the funding of the republican programme "Children of the Republic of Komi".

-These recommendations represent the redistribution of approximately 50 mlrd roubles in the Federal budget to cover the expenditures of gender responsive measures stated that gender-based analysis (GBA) should be used in designing policies and programmes.
-Status of Women Canada (SWC) has been using allocated funds to assist other ministries in their efforts, especially to introduce gender-based analysis through training and tools development.
+These recommendations represent the redistribution of approximately 50 mlrd roubles in the Federal budget to cover the expenditures of gender responsive measures gender-based analysis through training and tools development.
 Several ministries have also undertaken their own capacity-building initiatives.
 The application is still variable but reported as improving.
 In 2000, the Federal Government built on this plan and approved the Agenda for Gender Equality.
 The Agenda explicitly mentions engaging civil society in Canada in the policy process in a sustained, structured manner.
 This will enable women's experience and perspectives to inform issues on public policy planning for the future.